Architecture and Embodiment

 When I arrived at CAC Woodside last month, I already knew that I wanted to draw, but I didn’t know how the new environment would affect my drawings.
 I was open to circumstance and suggestion.
 The New Mexico deserts and my altitude sickness influenced my work so much last year at SFAI.
 Feasibly, something similar could have happened in the Hudson Valley, but it turns out that this hasn’t been the case (at least not so far, not directly).
 The sources of inspiration have been entirely unpredictable!
 I will start with the ideas that surfaced at the Woodside buildings in Troy, NY.

 After only a few days of living in the strange setting of the Woodside Chapel – with its labyrinthine structure, peculiar cavities and doorways, and suspended bedrooms high up in the roof space – I decided to visit the Troy Public Library in search of more information about the two Woodside buildings.
 The Chapel housed the artists, while the old church was under renovation, to be repurposed into a performance and exhibition space about a year from now.
 The public library proved to be another unusual and very old structure, with glass floors in the stacks area (pictured), bookshelves that emerged between the glass – from the ground all the way to the fourth story, and an antiquated pulley system for moving books up and down.
 (You can see more photos of this library here.)
 With the help of a librarian, I found a reference book with building plans and architectural notes about the Woodside historical site.
 Within a couple of weeks of reading, thinking, sketching, and writing, it was clear to me that I was much more interested in the architecture of these structures than I was in the external surroundings.
 The library experience highlighted this realization even further.
-I began thinking about ways in which architecture can influence the human body, mimic the body, and in some ways even become an extension of the body.
+I began thinking about ways in which architecture can influence the human body, mimic it, and in some ways even become an extension of it.

 The newly realized ideas surrounding architecture led me to several articles, blogs, and book titles.
 I found this amazing blog that had many links to topics I was looking for.
 Not only does it link to an article in Scientific American about how various room designs can affect mood and creativity, it also links to articles on the phenomenon of Biophilia, and on a new design model for introverted students.
 That last one was especially interesting as it advocated for less emphasis on collaboration in classrooms, and more attention to matching a student’s natural tendencies in a social setting (which may or may not include collaboration).